HOPLAB-LBP/fMRI-task-template/README.md

  - `utils`and `src` directories
  - `parameters.txt` file in the `src` directory

+## Parameters

+Most of your experiment parameters will be read externally from the `parameters.txt` file.
+When you conceive your own task, use this document as a checklist for the elements you need to set.
+Here is a detailled description of all the parameters you will find in `parameters.txt` and what they control.

+- ``
+...

 ## Trial list

 requirements: list of trials in a tsv file, with the first column named 'stimuli' and listing the files

 any other column will be read as an extra variable in the trial list structure

+use this if you want to monitor accuracy online: the variable will be read as you add it and can then be used in the trial loop

 fixation events